 - Whether or not they had shipped at least two or more major digital product initiatives within the last 3 years that was aimed at entering a new market or product category

-Across three main industries we analyzed (Financial services, General REtail, and Automotive Retail), there is a significant difference in their approach to innovation:
+Across three main industries we analyzed (Financial services, General Retail, and Automotive Retail), there is a significant difference in their approach to innovation:

-65% of Financial Services companies have a dedicated innovation lab or labs, where only 38% of Automotive Retail and and 36% of General Retail companies do.
+65% of Financial Services companies have a dedicated innovation lab or labs, where only 38% of Automotive Retail and 36% of General Retail companies do.

 100% of the General Retail innovation groups have a complete team of developers, product managers, designers, and data scientists to ship complete digital products, while only ⅔ of the Automotive Retail companies and ~70% of Financial Services lab teams are set up the same.

-For those companies that do have actual dedicated teams, only 39% of Financial Services and 47% of the retailers the them have a C-level representative where innovation is a primary component of their portfolio (e.g. a Chief Innovation Officer), and none of the Automotive Retail companies do.
+For those companies that do have actual dedicated teams, only 39% of Financial Services and 47% of the retailers have a C-level representative where innovation is a primary component of their portfolio (e.g. a Chief Innovation Officer), and none of the Automotive Retail companies do.

 The other teams report into a variety of other areas, most commonly into or a level below the CIO, and less frequently the CMO or COO.

 When it comes to launching new digital products, it’s clear that having a dedicated team results in a higher volume of product launches.

 In fact, those with dedicated teams labs are more than 2x likely to have launched at least one major digital innovation in the last 3 years.